 - if you are worried about something, talking to a friend, family member or finding a counsellor.

-What support is available if I want help with problem drinking or mental health?
+What support is available if I want help with my drinking or mental health?

 - Effects on the body alcohol.org, NZ